moby/moby/docs/man/docker.1.md

 Specifies extra mount options used when mounting the aufs layers.

 # EXAMPLES
-Launching docker daemon with *devicemapper* backend with particular block devices for data and metadata:
+Launching Docker daemon with *devicemapper* backend with particular block devices for data and metadata:

     docker -d -s=devicemapper \